DNPLab/DNPLab/docs/source/index.rst

 Welcome to the DNPLab documentation.
 DNPLab is an Open Source Python package for importing and processing Dynamic Nuclear Polarization (DNP) data.
 The aim of the project is to provide a free, turn-key processing package for easy processing and analysis of DMP-NMR data.

-DNPLab is a collaborative project created by
+DNPLab is a collaborative project created by:

 * |B12TLink|
 * The |HanLabLink| at University of California, Santa Barbara